 HYBRIT pilot plant.
 Photo: Åsa Bäcklin

-Steel is essential for all our lives, but steel production accounts for 7% of global greenhouse gas emissions.
+Steel is essential for all our lives, but steel production accounts for approximately 7% of global greenhouse gas emissions.
 Fossil free steel provides us with the real possibility of dramatically reducing those emissions and helping us achieve our goal of fossil freedom.

 It will also help us meet UN Sustainable Development Goals 11 (Sustainable cities and communities), 12 (Responsible consumption and production), 9 (Industry, innovation and infrastructure) and 17 (Partnerships).